York Buildings Water Tower

 The York Buildings Waterworks' Water Tower was a water tower on the north bank of the River Thames and a dominant feature of the 18th century London skyline.
+It was built by the York Buildings Company, who operated the waterworks there.

 The water tower was a wooden structure, 70 feet high and with an octagonal cross-section.
 It was erected in the late 17th century on a site at the end of Villiers Street, by the York Watergate, now part of the Victoria Embankment Gardens.
 The Survey of London includes a drawing (plate 31 in volume 18) showing the building.

+In art

 The prominent position and height of the water tower meant it appeared in many paintings and drawings of London's north bank at the time.
 These include: